igorlogius/igorlogius/FAQ.md

 ### Why do you delete old issues?

-I generally like to remove old resolved issues after a certain time cause i dont see much value in retaining them.
+I generally like to remove old resolved issues after a certain time cause i dont see much value in retaining them and in many cases those might even contain outdated information which i try to avoid to not confuse users.
-If something becomes relevant it's best to open a new issue.

-### How to share sensitive information?
+### How to exchange sensitive information?

 First open an issue so i can get back to you, then send the sensitive information to the [support email](mailto:w7d7289je@mozmail.com)